LauraKoehler/arc_processing/README.md

-# Atmospheric measurements of ARC campaign (MSM 114/2)
+# ARC (MSM 114/2): Processing of atmospheric and oceanographic measurements
 [![Data](UPDATE)](UPDATE)

 This repository contains references to the atmospheric measurements and their post-processing steps of the cruise